 - Cook potatoes and vegetables together

 Add vegetable broth to a large stockpot and bring to a boil.
-Add potatoes, reduce the heat to medium low and simmer for 10 minutes.
+Add potatoes, reduce the heat to medium-low, and simmer for 10 minutes.

 Stir in sautéed vegetables, salt, pepper, sour cream and flour mixture and cook for another 5 minutes or until potatoes are tender when poked with a knife.
-Remove soup from the heat and serve immediately.
+Remove Polish soup from the heat and serve immediately.
 You can also garnish with fresh dill for even more dill flavor.

 Cook's Tip